makrai/notes/scialom2004-multiling-summ.md

   * Rankel+ (2013), the correlation between qualitative and automatic metrics, such as ROUGE (Lin, 2004), decreases significantly when only 1 ref is given
-* small number of training data available -> often used in a domain adaptation setup for models first trained on larger datasets such as Gigaword, CNN/DM (Nallapati+ 2016; See+ 2017) or with unsupervised methods (Dorr+ 2003; Mihalcea and Tarau, 2004; Barrios+ 2016a)
+* small number of training data available -> often used in a domain adaptation setup: models first trained on larger datasets such as Gigaword, CNN/DM (Nallapati+ 2016; See+ 2017) or with unsupervised methods (Dorr+ 2003; Mihalcea and Tarau, 2004; Barrios+ 2016a)